kailash-manasarovar/statement/docs/personal/health.md

 - On the 5th November 2024, at AlphaBioLabs in London, I undertook the 12 month hair analysis for narcotics.
 - The results came back negative.
+- I remained unconvinced and asked them to repeat the test with the second hair sample they took.
+- They didn't have the second hair sample.

 ## Heavy metal analysis